Marvin700/Windows_Optimisation_Pack/README.md

 > **Warning**: <BR>
 This branch and the uploaded files are not stable. <BR>
-If you want to test/use the beta, I recommend the beta release :)
+If you want to test/use the beta, I recommend the releases marked as pre-release :)

 <BR>